Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Appendix

-We take our BB, BART and LLaMA-2 models from HuggingFace~\cite{hf_models}.
+We take our BB, BART and LLaMA-2 models from HuggingFace website~\cite{hf_models}.
 BB and BART models are fine-tuned using default settings of AdamW optimizer with a batch size of 64.
 We fine-tune the BB model for 4 epochs with an LR of 1e-5 and 7e-6 on the \catone and \cattwo training datasets respectively.
 Similarly, we fine-tune the BART model with LR of 1e-5 for 10 and 8 epochs respectively on the \catone and \cattwo datasets.
 We fine-tune the LLaMA-2 model using QLoRA with 4-bit Normalfloat, bf16 computation datatype and double quantization using the Paged-AdamW optimizer for 3 epochs for both categories.
 We use a rank $r =$ 64, $\alpha = $ 16, LoRA dropout rate of 10\%, LR of 2e-4, batch size per device of 8, gradient accumulation steps of 32 and gradient clip norm of 0.3.

+\para{Model alignment using DPO.}We fine-tune the LLaMA-2 model using DPO with same set of hyperparameters but with a LR of 5e-6 and $\beta=0.3$.
+We fine-tune for 2 and 3 epochs respectively for the \catone and \cattwo categories.

+\para{Adversarial Robustness: Dialog-based Learning.}We use the same hyperparameters from Weeks \etal~\cite{weeks2023afirstlook} and fine-tune DD-BART model in the DBL setting.
+We align the fine-tuned model using DPO for 1 epoch with a batch size of 64, a LR of 5e-7, and gradient accumulation steps of 1 using a paged-AdamW optimizer.